abezr/Ambrosia/README.md

 #An Uber-like restauration app made with React and Relay-GraphQL

-##The application target is to fit both customer and takeaway professional, it implement different features such as:
+##The application target is to fit both customer and takeaway professional, it implements different features such as:

 ### Customer Side: